 It is strongly recommended that students use the dissertation proposal to seek a fellowship from a national funding agency.
-These include agencies, such as the NIH (F31, F31 diversity) and the AHA, among others.
+These include agencies, such as the NIH (F31, F31 diversity) and private foundations including the AHA, among others.
 Students who choose to apply for a pre-doctoral fellowship should consult the Health Sciences Graduate Programs site on SOLE for helpful hints and guides on how to construct this application.

-VI.
-Dissertation Research.
-Dissertation Defense and Graduation.
+IX.
+Dissertation Research, Dissertation Defense and Graduation.

 With successful completion of the dissertation proposal, the student advances to candidacy for the PhD degree and the 5-year WVU-mandated clock for completion of the degree starts.
 Note however, that the expectation is that the student will defend his/her dissertation within 5-6 years of entering the program.
 The graduate program director will recommend to the graduate council that the student be elevated to candidacy for the PhD degree.
-The committee chair (student's advisor) will submit to the Health Sciences Graduate Programs Office a completed Doctoral Preliminary Examination Form (http://www.hsc.wvu.edu/media/7504/doctoral-qualifying-preliminary-exam-form.pdf) indicating the successful completion of the written and oral qualifying exam and a Doctoral Candidacy Examination Form (http://www.hsc.wvu.edu/media/7503/doctoral-candidacy-exam-form.pdf) indicating successful completion of the Proposal Defense.
-The Plan of Study Form (http://www.hsc.wvu.edu/media/7508/plan-of-study-form-and-guidelines.pdf)
+The committee chair (student's advisor) will submit to the Health Sciences Graduate Programs Office a completed Doctoral Preliminary Examination Form indicating the successful completion of the written and oral qualifying exam and a Doctoral Candidacy Examination Form indicating successful completion of the F31+ Document and Oral Defense.
+The Plan of Study Form should also be completed and submitted to the Graduate Programs Office at this time.
+Copies of these forms can be downloaded from the (https://sole.hsc.wvu.edu/): Health Sciences Center Graduate Programs SOLE site...Content...FORMS-HSC Graduate Students.